“Master in Neurosciences: from the Bench to the Bedside”

 Student profile

-The Master has a number of mandatory and elective courses; it also offers several scientific activities organized in the Institute of Neurosciences.
+The Master’s program is structured around a series of compulsory and elective courses.
+In addition, it offers students the opportunity to participate in various scientific activities organized at the Institute of Neurosciences.

-1. Mandatory courses.
-First term (October – January)
+• 1.
+Compulsory courses.
+First term (September – December)

 • New developments in the study of the organization of the nervous system and cellular Components of the nervous system (6 ECTS; UMH code 1336).